httpwg/http-extensions/draft-ietf-httpbis-expect-ct.md

 in the past.
 The UA MUST ignore any expired Expect-CT Hosts in its cache and not treat such hosts as Known Expect-CT hosts.

-If a connection to a Known CT Host violates the UA's CT policy (i.e., the connection is not CT-qualified), and if the Known Expect-CT Host's Expect-CT metadata indicates an `enforce` configuration, the UA MUST treat the CT compliance failure as a non-recoverable error.
+If a connection to a Known Expect-CT Host violates the UA's CT policy (i.e., the connection is not CT-qualified), and if the Known Expect-CT Host's Expect-CT metadata indicates an `enforce` configuration, the UA MUST treat the CT compliance failure as a non-recoverable error.

-If a connection to a Known CT Host violates the UA's CT policy, and if the Known Expect-CT Host's Expect-CT metadata includes a `report-uri`, the UA SHOULD send an Expect-CT report to that `report-uri` ({{reporting-expect-ct-failure}}).
+If a connection to a Known Expect-CT Host violates the UA's CT policy, and if the Known Expect-CT Host's Expect-CT metadata includes a `report-uri`, the UA SHOULD send an Expect-CT report to that `report-uri` ({{reporting-expect-ct-failure}}).

 A UA that has previously noted a host as a Known Expect-CT Host MUST evaluate CT compliance when setting up the TLS session, before beginning an HTTP